Click Here

 Athletics Update: Fall Squads Jump Into Competition

-After a pre-season that highlighted the hard work, determination, and plenty of BDS school spirit, the fall competitions officially got underway this week with both the boys’ and girls’ varsity soccer teams and varsity volleyball all facing BB&N on Tuesday.
+After a pre-season that highlighted the hard work, determination, and plenty of BDS school spirit, the fall schedule officially got underway this week with both the boys’ and girls’ varsity soccer teams and varsity volleyball all facing BB&N on Tuesday.

 The varsity volleyball squad battled hard in a tough match.
 Annika Cash, stepping into a leadership role of setter this season, impressed with her strong communication and energy, keeping the team’s spirit high throughout.